-To copy a target root file system image to a CompactFlash device, select Deploy Image from the toolbox on the left side of the RedHawk Architect main window.
-This will display the Deploy Image USB Device page, as shown in the following figure.
+To copy a target root file system image to a USB device, select Deploy Image from the toolbox on the left side of the RedHawk Architect main window and click on the USB

+Device button.
+This will display the Install Image to USB Device page, as shown in the following figure.